elvinaeury/Semi-supervised-kmeans-/README.md

 - creating semi supervised kmeans ++:
   - using pseudo labelling to classify the data between labelled and unlabelled

+- elbow method algorithm for choice of k clusters

-- mathematical proofs of said algorithms.
+- mathematical proofs of said algorithms

+- comparing runtime of each algorithms and determining which one gives the best result

 Datasets: